 After nearly 35 years in combat and training, almost everyone who has come in contact with an MRE has a joke to tell.
 Although engineered to keep troops alive under austere conditions, MRE’s rarely get any love.
 Even used sometimes to make bombs, it has gotten so bad that the only thing many soldiers and Marines eat from it is the candy or the pastry that’s been included as part of the package.

-Now, the MRE menu is getting its biggest change it’s seen in decades.
-The diet of America’s armed forces is about to get an overhaul.
+Now, the MRE menu is getting its biggest change it has seen in decades.
+The diet of America’s armed forces is getting an overhaul

 Dubbed as the taste of the future, the Department of Defense has embarked on the task to not only make MREs survival kits, but also something troops in the field under austere conditions could look forward to.

-Check out the MRE kits of the future:
+Check out this video for more on the MRE kits of the future: